Accepting New Clients (updated Sep 1)

 Intellectual Boundaries

-Healthy intellectual boundaries promote respect for each other’s thoughts, opinions, and values.
-This can encourage space for productive discussions.
+Healthy intellectual boundaries promote respect for each other’s thoughts, opinions, personal beliefs, and values and can encourage space for productive discussions.
 Not all conversations need to be tolerated, and it is okay to make a boundary around topics harmful to other people’s feelings, such as racism, sexism, homophobia, xenophobia, etc.

 Examples